DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-signals/child-definition/index.md

-# ChildDefinition
+# ChildDefinitionSignals

 Now that we've setup our state management, the last step is being able to get the data out of the store and into our components where we can see them.
 This is where Smart Selectors come in.

 But before we can create a selector, we need to understand the `ChildDefinitionSignals` interface.
 It has the following components, as outlined in the API documentation:

 - childFeature - The name of the feature the child entity was registered with.
-We need to supply this and the childFieldName so that the code can lookup information about the entity we've already supplied from `provideSmartFeatureEntities`.
+We need to supply this and the parentField so that the code can lookup information about the entity we've already supplied from `provideSmartFeatureSignalEntities`.

 - childEntity - The name of the child entity.